rkoron007/docker/readings/D1/container.md

 ## Overview
+Even in the beginning of your software engineering careers we've all heard the famous "but it worked on my machine!".
+Docker solves this porblem easily by ensuring that Docker containers give us the same environment on all machines.
 The smallest definition of a container is that it is an instance of an image running as a process on your machine.

-## Images vs. Containers
+## Docker Images
+All containers are started by running a **docker image**.
 An image is the application we want to run.
 Example of familiar applications we'd want to run in a container are [Node][node], [Ruby][ruby] or [Postgres][postgres-docker].
+A docker image can consist of a collection of files, libraries, and dependencies.
 We'll be talking a lot more about images later but if you'd like to peruse some for now feel free to visit the image hosting "registry" [DockerHub][dockerhub].

 [postgres-docker]: https://hub.docker.com/_/postgres
 [ruby]: https://hub.docker.com/_/ruby